 Financial Consequences

-Where DFSNZ brings proceedings before the Sports Tribunal the recovery of costs or imposition of financial sanctions shall be as determined by the Sports Tribunal.
+Where the Commission brings proceedings before the Sports Tribunal the recovery of costs or imposition of financial sanctions shall be as determined by the Sports Tribunal.

 Commencement of Ineligibility Period

 Where an Athlete is already serving a period of Ineligibility for an anti-doping rule violation, any new period of Ineligibility shall commence on the first day after the current period of Ineligibility has been served.
 Otherwise, except as provided below, the period of Ineligibility shall start on the date of the final hearing decision providing for Ineligibility or, if the hearing is waived or there is no hearing, on the date Ineligibility is accepted or otherwise imposed.